North American Rockwell OV-10 Bronco: U.S. Air Force

 In 1971, the 23d TASS's OV-10A Broncos received modifications under project Pave Nail.
-Carried out by LTV Electrosystems during 1970, these modifications primarily included the addition of the Pave Spot target laser designator pod, as well as a specialized night periscope (replacing the initial starlight scopes that had been used for night time operations) and LORAN equipment.
+Carried out by LTV Electrosystems during 1970, these modifications primarily included the addition of the Pave Spot target laser designator pod, and a specialized night periscope (replacing the initial starlight scopes that had been used for night operations) and LORAN equipment.
 The call sign Nail was the radio handle of this squadron.
 These aircraft supported interdiction of troops and supplies on the Ho Chi Minh Trail by illuminating targets for laser-guided bombs dropped by McDonnell F-4 Phantom IIs.
 After 1974, these aircraft were converted back to an unmodified OV-10A standard.

 At least 157 OV-10As were delivered to the USAF before production ended in April 1969.
 The USAF lost 64 OV-10 Broncos during the war, to all causes.
 In the late 1980s, the USAF started to replace their OV-10s with OA-37B and OA-10A aircraft.
 Unlike the Marine Corps, the USAF did not deploy the Bronco to the Middle East in response to the Iraqi invasion of Kuwait, as it believed that the OV-10 was too vulnerable.
 The final two USAF squadrons equipped with the Bronco, the 19th and 21st Tactical Air Support Squadron (TASS) retired the OV-10 on 1 September 1991.

-In 2012, $20 million was allocated to activate an experimental unit of two OV-10s, acquired from NASA and the State Department.
+In 2012, $20 million were allocated to activate an experimental unit of two OV-10s, acquired from NASA and the State Department.
 Starting in May 2015, these aircraft were deployed to support Operation Inherent Resolve flying combat missions over Iraq and Syria, flying more than 120 combat sorties over 82 days.
-It is speculated they provided close air support for Special Forces missions.
-The experiment ended satisfactorily, but an Air Force spokesman stated it remains unlikely they will invest in reactivating the OV-10 on a regular basis because of the overhead cost of operating an additional aircraft type.
+They reportedly provided close air support for Special Forces missions.
+The experiment ended satisfactorily, but an Air Force spokesman stated they are unlikely to invest in reactivating the OV-10 on a regular basis because of the overhead cost of operating an additional aircraft type.